SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

   db_cluster=["<Your_Cassandra_Cluster_Name>"]
 ```

-Please enter values for the following parameters:
+5. Please enter values for the following parameters:
-* In the input plugins section, which is `[[inputs. jolokia2_agent]]`:
+   * In the input plugins section (`[[inputs. jolokia2_agent]]`):
      * `urls` - The URL to the jolokia server.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Cassandra input plugin for Telegraf.
-* In the tags section, which is `[inputs.Cassandra.tags]`:
+   * In the tags section (`[inputs.Cassandra.tags]`):
      * `environment` - This is the deployment environment where the Cassandra cluster identified by the value of **servers** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
      * `db_cluster` - Enter a name to identify this Cassandra cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
-* In the output plugins section, which is `[[outputs.sumologic]]`:
+   * In the output plugins section (`[[outputs.sumologic]]`):
      * `url` - This is the HTTP source URL created in step 3.
 Please see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/configure-telegraf-output-plugin.md) for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.

-Here’s an explanation for additional values set by this Telegraf configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+   * Here’s an explanation for additional values set by this Telegraf configuration that we request you **do not modify**, as they will cause the Sumo Logic apps to not function correctly.
-* `data_format - “prometheus”` In the output plugins section, which is `[[outputs.sumologic]]`.
-Metrics are sent in the Prometheus format to Sumo Logic
+     * `data_format - “prometheus”` In the output plugins section, `[[outputs.sumologic]]`, metrics are sent in the Prometheus format to Sumo Logic.
      * `db_system: “cassandra”` - In the input plugins section:  This value identifies the database system.
      * `component: “database”` - In the input plugins section: This value identifies application components.

   See [this doc](https://github.com/influxdata/telegraf/blob/master/etc/telegraf.conf) for more parameters that can be configured in the Telegraf agent globally.

-Once you have finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from the [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).
+Once you've finalized your telegraf.conf file, you can start or reload the telegraf service using instructions from the [doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).
 At this point, Cassandra metrics should start flowing into Sumo Logic.

 </details>

 <details><summary>Method B: Using Open Telemetry</summary>

-We use the Telegraf receiver of the [Sumo Logic OpenTelemetry Distro Collector](https://github.com/SumoLogic/sumologic-otel-collector) for Cassandra metric collection and the Sumo Logic Installed Collector for collecting Cassandra logs.
+In non-Kubernetes environments, we use the Telegraf receiver of the [Sumo Logic OpenTelemetry Distro Collector](https://github.com/SumoLogic/sumologic-otel-collector) for Cassandra metric collection and the Sumo Logic Installed Collector for collecting Cassandra logs.
 Sumo Logic OT distro runs on the same system as Cassandra, and uses the Cassandra Jolokia input plugin for Telegraf to obtain Cassandra metrics, and the Sumo Logic exporter to send the metrics to Sumo Logic.
 Cassandra Logs are sent to Sumo Logic Local File Source on Installed Collector.

-#### Configure Metrics and Logs Collection

-1. Install sumologic-otel-collector by following the instructions mentioned [here](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/Installation.md).
+1. **Install sumologic-otel-collector** by following the instructions [here](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/docs/Installation.md).
-2. Configure and start sumologic-otel-collector. \
-As part of collecting metrics data from Cassandra, we will use the [jolokia2 input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for Telegraf to get data from otel and then send data to Sumo Logic. \
+2. **Configure and start sumologic-otel-collector**.
+As part of collecting metrics data from Cassandra, we will use the [jolokia2 input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for Telegraf to get data from otel and then send data to Sumo Logic.
-Create or modify config.yaml.
+3. Create or modify config.yaml.
 Sample config is [here](https://ot-distro.s3.amazonaws.com/cassandra.yaml).
-3. Run the Sumo Logic OT Distro using the below command:
+4. Run the Sumo Logic OT Distro using the below command:
     ```bash
     otelcol-sumo --config config.yaml
     ```